 While all digital readers serve the same primary purpose as reading platforms, not all are created equal.
 What may work best for one book lover may not be ideal for another.
 If you aren’t sure where to start in your search for the best eBook reader, we suggest you focus on readability, portability, convenience and features.

-With the exception of the Kindle DX, a reading-friendly tablet that has an LCD screen, all the models we reviewed use e-ink technology.
-In general, e-ink improves readability by reducing glare and improving contrast, although as the Kindle DX showed, a well-designed LCD screen can do just as well.
+Most eReaders we reviewed use e-ink technology.
+In general, e-ink improves readability by reducing glare and improving contrast.
 If readability is your most important criteria, also look for an eReader with a built-in light that you can use to read in dim and dark environments.
-The light tends to add $20 to $30 to the price, and it affects battery life slightly.
-Even so, you should still be able to read for weeks without recharging the battery.

-Other less important readability factors include screen resolution and touch-screen capability.
-The higher an eReader's resolution, measured in pixels per inch, the better readability it will offer, though resolution alone will not determine the sharpest display.
-With a touch screen, you can turn pages and adjust settings without using physical buttons.
+Other readability factors include screen resolution and touchscreen capability.
+The higher an eReader's resolution, measured in pixels or dots per inch, the better readability it will offer.
+Screens that use pixels look similar to the font you'd see on any monitor, phone or tablet, while screens that measure resolution in dots look more like printed pages.
+With a touchscreen, you can turn pages and adjust settings without using physical buttons.
 Just interact with the screen as you would on a smartphone or tablet.
-Some people read better with a larger screen size, while some prefer the portability of a smaller device.
-We've included the screen sizes in our reviews so you can select the eReader to suit your preferences.

-With their monotone screen and rudimentary processors, eReaders are best suited to books.
+With their monochromatic screens and rudimentary processors, eReaders are best suited to books.
 However, most also support and allow you to buy magazines and newspapers, and a few allow you to download audiobooks, too.
 You can listen to these through the headphone jack or built-in speaker.
 International and multilingual readers may also want to consider an eBook reader with multi-language support.

-Most buyers don't worry about capacity when choosing eReaders, since all models can hold at least 1,000 titles.
+Most buyers don't worry about capacity when choosing eReaders, since most models can hold at least 1,000 titles.

-Whether you read voraciously or only pick up a book occasionally, a dedicated eBook reader can make reading your favorite novels and other content more convenient and enjoyable – anytime, anywhere.
+If you love to read but hate lugging books around with you, a dedicated eBook reader can make reading your favorite novels and other content more convenient and enjoyable – anytime, anywhere.
 Research suggests that the ease of access an eReader offers may actually encourage you to read more than when your books come in paper form, so choosing the right eReader could even help you finish the books you've been meaning to read.